waterbycounty

 What's happening with rivers in King County right now?

-King County's primary USGS streamgage on the SNOQUALMIE RIVER is currently reading 3,860 cubic feet per second — 104% of the long-term mean of 3,724.48 cfs.
+King County's primary USGS streamgage on the SNOQUALMIE RIVER has a pipeline snapshot of 3,860 cubic feet per second — 104% of the long-term mean of 3,724.48 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does King County water compare to the Washington average?